johanlindberg/Billion-word-imputation/README.md

      id: 5 avg score 4.3478 (5.6087) 23 tests
      Total score 4.0407 (5.6087) 123 tests

-This version of att1.py finds the correct missing word (which is 'light') by searching the bigrams for 'shed' and choosing the one with the highest count.
+This version of att1.py finds the correct missing word in test.txt (which is 'light') by searching the bigrams for 'shed' and choosing the one with the highest count.
 This method is fairly crude and I'm certain it will not be enough for more complicated word pairs.
 However, it does validate the structure of the approach.

      $ python att1.py test.txt submission.txt
-     *INFO searching for words following 'shed'
-     *INFO bigrams_s.pkl 201970
-     *INFO 2319 words
-     *INFO selected 'light' (1597)
-     *SCORE 00 1 "Two recent studies shed light on ... for kids ."
+     $ python score.py submission.txt orig.txt
-     *ERROR 2 is an invalid line
+     2014-10-19 11:30:23,740 Line 2 is invalid!
-     *TOTAL SCORE 0
+     Total score 0.0000 1 tests

 This version of the build bigrams code processes the whole training-file in about 80-90 minutes and spits out 27 bigrams files.
 I had to move the training file to an SD-card in order to run this.